 A downside to consider is that saline breast implants may not appear as natural or feel as natural as silicone breast implants.
 Rippling is also more likely with saline breast implants.

 Is one kind of breast implant better than the other?

 Since there are various pros and cons to consider with different kinds of breast implants, the answer is "not necessarily."
 Some patients may achieve better results with silicone breast implants, while for other patients, saline breast implants may be the most ideal solution for their aesthetic needs.

 During your consultation at our practice, we will be sure to go over all options for breast implant composition as well as size, shape, and profile so that you can make the best possible decision for you and your needs.

 Learn More About Your Plastic Surgery Options

 If you would like to learn more about breast augmentation surgery as well as your many other options available for enhancing your curves and overall body contour, be sure to contact our Chelmsford cosmetic plastic surgery center today.
-During the consultation process, we will be sure to provide you with all the information necessary to make confident decisions about different kinds of surgical treatments.
+During your consultation with our Chelmsford Breast Surgery provider, Dr. Dina Eliopoulos, we will be sure to provide you with all the information necessary to make confident decisions about different kinds of surgical treatments.